Black-Eyed Peas with Ham

 - 4 green onions, sliced for garnish

 Did you know Black-eyed peas are a symbol of luck?
-These may take a bit of time to cook, but your taste buds will thank you – the flavors need the time to develop and come together!
+These may take a bit of time to cook, but your taste buds will thank you – the more you simmer the more delicious it gets!

 Rinse black eyed peas and remove any debris.
 Place in a bowl/pot, cover with water and soak for 8 hours or overnight.